 These small classes provide an introduction to university-level academic life.
 Students and their professors grapple with complex questions together, while simultaneously learning about themselves as learners and as members of the NDNU campus community.
 Students also work alongside community partner organizations.
 From the very beginning of their university experience, they apply their academic knowledge and skills to practical community needs.
 All freshman read and discuss one book in common as part of a shared academic experience and their entry into a learning community.

 The Stang Center is a unique resource that provides numerous opportunities for NDNU students to learn while involved in community engagement activities.
-Named in honor of Sister Dorothy Stang, who advocated for the poor and for land rights in the rainforest in Brazil, the center seeks to build on her legacy to work for positive social change.
+Named in honor of Sister Dorothy Stang, who advocated for land rights of poor farmers in the Amazon rainforest in Brazil, the center seeks to build on her legacy to work for positive social change.
 The center facilitates student engagement through collaborations and partnerships with a range of community organizations involved in tutoring, housing and homelessness, family and women’s shelters, food banks, restorative justice, environmental preservation, and other issues.
-The center also invites guest speakers to visit campus to discuss the latest developments in social justice.
+The center also invites guest speakers to campus to discuss the latest developments in social justice.

 Guided by the spirit of the Sisters of Notre Dame, the Office of Spirituality is a vital and active group that seeks to honor the many religious traditions and spiritual paths in the campus community.
 The office provides diverse opportunities for tending the sacred in ourselves, each other, and the world.
 Through the Office of Spirituality, students work and learn collaboratively with community partners to bring about a more just society and positive social change.

 FOUNDRESSES WEEK HONORS THE SISTERS OF NOTRE DAME DE NAMUR AND THE UNIVERSITY’S HISTORY